uschpc/webportal-netlify-gatsby/src/user-guides/coldfront/request-new-purchase.md

 ![ColdFront New Condo Purchase](/images/coldfront_new_condo_purchase2.png)

 To request a new condo purchase, click the "New Purchase Request" button.

+### Condo purchase request form

 You will be taken to a request form for purchases:

 ![ColdFront New Condo Purchase](/images/coldfront_new_condo_purchase5.png)